Pyxidatol-C/calculator_the_game_solver.hs/README.md

 ## API

-To compute the (shortest) sequence of operations that beats a level, fill in the `???`s below in `solve.hs`:
+To compute the (shortest) sequence of operations that beats a level, fill in the `???`s below in `solver.hs`:

 ```hs
 import           CalculatorTheG